johnnyreilly/typescript-go-considered-brilliant/README.md

 The same incremental gain applies to builds.
 As our engineers build applications, they run TypeScript builds on their machines and in a Continuous Integration context.
 These will all be faster than they were before.
 We'll continually bank a performance improvement which is a benefit.

-This, of course, is not Investec or Bloomberg specific.
+This, of course, is not Investec specific.
 Rather this is a general improvement that everyone will benefit from.
 Across the world, wherever anyone writes and builds TypeScript, they will do so faster.

 ## The TypeScript team will write less TypeScript

 Many languages have [bootstrapping compilers](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
 This means the compiler is written in the program language that it is the compiler for.
 TypeScript has been an example of this since it was first open sourced.
-That is about to change; the compiler will stop being written in TypeScript and will start being written in Golang.
+That is about to change; the compiler will stop being written in TypeScript and will start being written in Go.
 This is possibly the first example of a language moving away from having a bootstrapping compiler.
 This is done in the name of performance.

-Of all the aspects about the Golang port, this one was the one that gave John most anxiety.
+Of all the aspects about the Go port, this one was the one that gave John most anxiety.
 (It's John writing this by the way, writing in the third person feels very strange.)
 The TypeScript team will be moving away from writing TypeScript in their day to day lives.
-They won't abandon it of course, but they will certainly write less TypeScript and more Golang.
+They won't abandon it of course, but they will certainly write less TypeScript and more Go.
 An implication of this is that there will be reduced [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) - which means less direct feedback to the makers of TypeScript about what it's like to write TypeScript.

 Given how broad the TypeScript community is, this is perhaps not the concern that it might be.
 The team are very connected with the community and even if they are writing TypeScript less, people who are writing more will be sure to be vocal.
-It's maybe worth remembering that for most of the time TypeScript has been around, the team has often written TypeScript in a style that is not representative of the broader community.
+It's maybe worth remembering that for most of the time TypeScript has been around, the team has often written TypeScript in a style that is not necessarily representative of the broader community.
 We're thinking here of classes (talked about below), and until recently modules.
 Jake Bailey's mammoth work to [migrate the TypeScript codebase to use modules](https://devblogs.microsoft.com/typescript/typescripts-migration-to-modules/), the codebase used namespaces.
 This didn't stop TypeScript working with on improving support for these JavaScript features at all.
 So it seems reasonable we need not fear.

 Another angle on this, is wondering if the TypeScript team might become less involved with TC39 (the committee that develops the JavaScript language specification).
 TypeScript have been instrumental in language development over the years, from optional chaining to decorators and beyond.
 As the TypeScript team will be writing less TypeScript, there's a view that they might become less directly involved in influencing the development of JavaScript.